 Teaching What Matters

 In my 19 years of education, I was never explicitly taught how to maintain equanimity; but I did learn that an equilateral triangle was equiangular.
 We spent hours learning states and capitals, but rarely were we invited to explore our inner states or study the topography of the inner landscape.
 I learned how to compose a logical argument, but was never taught how to mediate conflict.
-I learned chemistry, but was never taught how to self-regulate or change my internal state for optimal well-being.
+I learned chemistry, but was never taught how to self-regulate or change my internal state to optimize well-being.
 We read books, but were never asked to deconstruct the streams of our own inner narratives or identify and challenge our own cognitive distortions.
 I learned to map America, but never to map my own brain.

 How about you?
 When governments around the world issued lockdowns, what practical skills were you taught as a child during your 13-21 year career as a student or graduate student to maintain equanimity?
 What strategies were you taught as a child that you now use as an adult to budget, to manage your portfolio, to grow your investments?
 Of all the frameworks you were taught, which do you use to mediate conflicts, decouple identity from thought, or manage strong emotions?
 When you are stressed, which specific techniques did you learn as a child to self-regulate?
 Of all the recipes that were shared with you to promote health, which nutrient dense meals were your favorite?
 When a loved one betrayed your trust, what specific techniques did you practice to mend the breach and heal the heart?
 Of all the strategies imparted to ensure you got a good night's sleep, which have you found most effective?
 What exercises were you encouraged to practice daily to build strength, flexibility, and endurance?